AllThingsSmitty/accessible-mega-menu/README.md

 ## Screen Reader Accessibility

-The accessible mega menu models its use of WAI-ARIA Roles, States, and Properties after those described in the [WAI-ARIA Menu or Menu bar (widget) design pattern](http://www.w3.org/TR/wai-aria-practices/#menu) with some notable exceptions, so that it behaves better with screen reader user expectations for global navigation.
-We don't use `role="menu"` for the menu container and `role="menuitem"` for each of the links therein; if we do, assistive technology will no longer interpret the links as _links_, but instead as _menu items_, and the links in the global navigation will no longer show up when a screen reader user executes a shortcut command to bring up a list of links in the page.
+The accessible mega menu models its use of WAI-ARIA roles, states, and properties after those described in the [WAI-ARIA Menu or Menu bar (widget) design pattern](http://www.w3.org/TR/wai-aria-practices/#menu) with some notable exceptions, so that it behaves better with screen reader user expectations for global navigation.
+The accessible mega menu doesn't use `role="menu"` for the menu container and `role="menuitem"` for each of the links therein; if it did, assistive technology will no longer interpret the links as _links_, but instead as _menu items_, and the links in the global navigation will no longer show up when a screen reader user executes a shortcut command to bring up a list of links in the page.

-We also want to maintain the semantic structure of the submenu panels in our mega menu; the links are organized into lists and separated by headings.
-Omitting `role="menu"` and `role="menuitem"` for the global navigation is the safer approach.
+This approach maintains the semantic structure of the submenu panels in the accessible mega menu by omitting `role="menu"` and `role="menuitem"` for the global navigation; the links are organized into lists and separated by headings.

 ## Usage

 ### HTML

-The HTML structure for the accessible mega menu is a `nav` element &#8212; or any other container element &#8212; containing a list.
+The HTML for the accessible mega menu is a `nav` element &#8212; or any other container element &#8212; containing a list.
 Each list item contains a link which is followed by a `div` or any other container element which will serve as the pop up panel.

 The panel can contain any HTML content; in the following example, each panel contains three lists of links.
 You can explicitly define groups within the panel, between which a user can navigate quickly using the left and right arrow keys; in the following example, the CSS class `.sub-nav-group` identifies a navigable group.